ibm-cloud-docs/ibm-spectrum-lsf/accessing-gui.md

     {: pre}

     where `STORAGE_NODE_IP_ADDRESS` needs to be replaced with the storage IP address associated with `<prefix>-scale-storage-0`, which you gathered earlier, and `FLOATING_IP_ADDRESS` needs to be replaced with the floating IP address that you identified.
-3. Open a browser on the local machine, and run https://localhost:22443.
+3. Open a browser on the local system, and run https://localhost:22443.
 You will get an SSL self-assigned certificate warning with your browser the first time you access this URL.
 4. Enter your login credentials that you set up when you created your workspace to access the Spectrum Scale GUI.

 ### Accessing the compute cluster
 {: #access-compute-cluster}

-1. Open a new command line terminal.
+1. Open a new command-line terminal.
 2. Run the following command to access the compute cluster:

     ```